managedcoder/BotFrameworkAccelerators/Workshop/README.md

 ## Step 2 - Customize your Virtual Assistant<a name=Step2CustomizeyourVirtualAssistant />

 Now that you&#39;ve got a generic Virtual Assistant enterprise baseline working, you&#39;re ready to customize it for your scenario.
 For this workshop, the only customization step we&#39;ll do is to edit the greeting.
 The customization of editing responses involves localizing resource strings which aren&#39;t leveraged in this workshop, so we&#39;ll skip that.
 Customizing cognitive models is covered elsewhere in this workshop, so we&#39;ll skip that too.
-To customize the greeting, complete the [&quot;edit your greeting&quot; step here](https://microsoft.github.io/botframework-solutions/virtual-assistant/tutorials/customize-assistant/csharp/2-edit-your-greeting/) and then return to this documentation for next steps.
+To customize the greeting, complete the [&quot;edit your greeting&quot; step here](https://microsoft.github.io/botframework-solutions/virtual-assistant/tutorials/customize-assistant/csharp/2-edit-your-greeting/) and your cue to return to this documentation will be when see the &quot;Next Steps&quot; navigation link.

 ## Step 3 - Update QnA Maker Knowledge Base (KB)<a name=Step3UpdateQnAMakerKnowledgeBaseKB />